 Carrying this inherited spirit of entrepreneurship forward was Keshav Prasad Goenka, Sir Badridas Goenka’s son.
 The next decade saw the group acquire two British trading houses, Duncan Brothers and Octavius Steel.
 Many setbacks and numerous successful acquisitions later, Keshav Prasad Goenka passed on his business empire of automobiles, tyres and electric cables to his three sons.

 His son, Rama Prasad Goenka established RPG Enterprises in 1979 with Phillips Carbon Black, Asian Cables, Agarpara Jute and Murphy India as constituents.

 The 1980’s saw further acquisitions by the RPG group, the first being CEAT Tyres of India in 1981.
-The group then went on to acquire KEC (1982), Searle India, now RPG Life Sciences (1983), Dunlop (1984), Gramophone Company of India Ltd, now Saregama India (1986) and finally CESC wedding dresses, Harrisons Malayalam, Spencer & Co. and ICIM (1989).
+The group then went on to acquire KEC (1982), Searle India, now RPG Life Sciences (1983), Dunlop (1984), Gramophone Company of India Ltd, now Saregama India (1986) and finally CESC, Harrisons Malayalam, Spencer & Co. and ICIM (1989).
 In the year 2010, the group businesses were divided between Rama Prasad Goenka’s sons, Harsh and Sanjiv.